 Chondroitin Sulphate

 Chondroitin sulphate is a vital supplement and a compound found in the cartilage.
-It has been beneficial in providing relief from osteoarthritis pain and improving functions of the joints, protecting the eyes during cataract surgery.
+It has been beneficial in providing relief from osteoarthritis pain, improving functions of the joints, and protecting the eyes during cataract surgery.
+It is commonly used with glucosamine and MSM (methylsulfonylmethane).
+Sometimes this requires a twice or three times per day regiment, so best to begin with your first meal of the day.

 Dietary sources – fish cartilage, shark cartilage

-Chondroitin sulphate is preferably taken with food to reduce its gastrointestinal side effects.
+Chondroitin sulphate is preferably taken with food to increase absorption.

 Iron

 Iron is an essential mineral needed in the body for different functions.
-It plays a vital role in the transport of oxygen in the blood to different tissues and organs, boosts the immune system, for better pregnancy outcomes, regulation of body temperature, production of enzymes and hormones and promotes growth and development.
+It plays a vital role in the transportation of oxygen in the blood to different tissues and organs, boosts the immune system, for better pregnancy outcomes, regulation of body temperature, production of enzymes and hormones, and promotes growth and development.

-Dietary sources – fish, cereals, spinach, beans, bread
+Dietary sources – fish, spinach, and beans.

-Iron is better absorbed on an empty stomach
+Iron is better absorbed on an empty stomach.

 Probiotics